Polinasateesh/UserProject/README.md

      - Configure your project to connect to the newly created database by updating the appropriate configuration files.
 Ensure you modify the following settings with your own values:

    - defined:
-    host: 'localhost',      // Change to your database host.
+    host: 'localhost',      // Change to your database host -
-    user: 'root',           // Change to your database username
+    user: 'root',           // Change to your database username -
-    password: '',           // Change to your database password
+    password: '',           // Change to your database password -
     database: 'client'      // Change to your database name